njker666/Project/memory-bank/architecture.md

   - **scene.js** - Implements a Scene class that encapsulates Three.js functionality including camera, renderer, lights, and the ground plane.
 Manages the render loop and performance monitoring.
 - **ui/** - Responsible for user interface elements such as speedometer, mini-map, and menu systems.
 These components provide feedback to the player and allow interaction with game systems.
 - **physics/** - Implements vehicle physics using Oimo.js, including acceleration, steering, collision detection, and other physical interactions in the game world.
+- **controls.js** - Manages keyboard input through a Controls class that tracks key states and provides an update interface for the game loop.
+Supports arrow keys, WASD, spacebar, and additional function keys.
-- **index.html** - The main HTML file that creates the canvas element, loads the Three.js library via import maps, and initializes the JavaScript entry point.
+- **index.html** - The main HTML file that creates the canvas element, loads the Three.js library via import maps, and includes UI elements for control state visualization.
-- **index.js** - The entry point for client-side JavaScript that creates an instance of the Scene class and starts the animation loop.
+- **index.js** - The entry point for client-side JavaScript that creates instances of the Scene and Controls classes, updates visual indicators, and manages the game loop.

 ### Server Directory
 - **network/** - Handles the WebSocket connections, player synchronization, and message passing between the server and connected clients.
 This ensures all players see a consistent game state.